Frictionless browser package management

 1. As packages are loaded, semver-compatible dependency sharing in the dependency tree will happen greedily.
 Any forks can be inspected by looking at `System.versions`.

 2. For production, use jspm CLI to do version resolution and injection.
-Forks will be individually prompted for handling.
+Forks are minimized by calculating the allowed version range for a given dependency to satisfy all other dependencies.

 _Always write dependencies within files without any version included (`require('jquery')` / `System.import('jquery')`).
 This way the latest stable version is used in development, and versions can also be automatically locked through injection of configuration by the jspm CLI._